Bulletin #7038, Maple Syrup Quality Control Manual

 Here are some tips for successful bulk packing:

-- Use a flashlight to examine the interiors of drums.
+- Use a flashlight to examine the interiors of drums for moisture, mold growth, and other contaminants.

-- Use only bulk storage barrels or five-gallon cans that are rust-free, clean and dry.
+- Use only bulk storage barrels or five-gallon cans that are rust-free, clean, and dry.
 Steam cleaning is the best assurance of completely clean barrels.
+Use a clean cloth to remove any excess moisture prior to storage.

 - “Sniff” test the barrel and do not use if a foreign odor is present.